SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

 #### Unity Gain with DAC
  - The DAC output serves as the input for OPAMP1.
  - Verify the output voltage on the board at DAC_OUT.
- - Use a logic analyzer or oscilloscope to observe the DAC output, which should match the calculated value.
+ - Use a logic analyzer or oscilloscope to monitor the DAC output GPIO pins and verify that the observed values correspond to the expected calculated value.
  - DAC_output = ((input sample / 1024 (2^10)) * Vref Voltage)

    **Note:** If input sample value is '0x3FF' and voltage reference is 3.3v, [DAC_output=((0x3FF/1024)*3.3)]